neopragma/sociabletests/README.md

 - [Steps I took](java-dev-steps.md).
 - [Java-specific observations](java-observations.md).

-## Exploration 2: C#

-Next, I tried another statically-typed OO language that's widely used for business applications, C#.

-TBD

-## Exploration 3: Ruby
+## Exploration 2: Ruby

 As it seems the Nullables approach was developed in a shop that mainly uses JavaScript, it seemed reasonable to try it using another dynamically-typed language.
+Will the approach be as easy to use with Ruby as with JavaScript?
+Let's find out.

+- tl;dr - TBD
+- Steps I took - TBD
+- Ruby-specific observations - TBD

+## Exploration 3: C#

+C# is a statically-typed OO language, widely used for business applications.
+In may respects, it's very similar to Java.
+There are some differences that make it interesting for this exploration, in my opinion.
+Let's find out.

+- tl;dr - TBD
+- Steps I took - TBD
-TBD
+- C#-specific observations - TBD

 ## Exploration 4: F#

 The pattern language was developed with OO languages in mind.
 Since TDD applies to all kinds of languges, it seemed sensible to try the Nullables and Sociable Tests approach using non-OO languages, as well.
 F# is a Functional language for the .NET environment.

+- tl;dr - TBD
+- Steps I took - TBD
-TBD
+- F#-specific observations - TBD

 ## Exploration 5: COBOL

-Procedural languages represent another category of imperative languages, neither Object-Oriented nor Functional (intrinsically).
+Procedural languages represent another category of imperative languages, intrinsically neither Object-Oriented nor Functional, although they may have some OO and/or Functional support.
 COBOL is a well-known procedural language designed for business applications.
 It's still used in legacy systems in the financial, energy, and public services sectors.

+- tl;dr - TBD
+- Steps I took - TBD
-TBD
+- COBOL-specific observations - TBD